-The Bursar's Office will mail students a bill for tuition, room and board, and fees in advance of each semester and are due and payable prior to the start of each semester.
+The Bursar's Office will mail students a bill for tuition and fees in advance of each semester and are due and payable prior to the start of each semester.
 Verified financial aid will be credited to student accounts after being validated by the Financial Aid Office.
 One half of any financial aid awarded by the College will reduce the bill for the Fall semester; the second half of any financial aid will reduce the Spring bill.

 Students' accounts are considered settled when the Bursar's Office receives payment by check, money order or enrollment in a payment plan.
 Payment by check or money order should be made payable to the College of Saint Elizabeth and mailed to:

 2 Convent Road

 Students can choose to make monthly installments, pay using a credit card or e-check through Tuition Pay Plan by calling the company directly at 1-800-635-0120.
 The Tuition Pay contractor charges a convenience fee per credit card and e-check transaction.
 Further information is available through the Bursar's Office.

 Tuition bills must be paid-in-full by the due date indicated on the invoice unless the Bursar's Office has officially granted an authorized deferment prior to the payment due date.
 If tuition bills are not paid-in-full or if a student does not have an approved Bursar's Office deferment by the due date, the student will be subject to de-registration.

 A late payment fee of $300 will be assessed to all students who:

 Students whose accounts are not paid in full will not receive their official course schedule, grades, diplomas, and transcripts or be able to register for future semesters or sessions.
 Attending class without proper registration is not permitted.
 If a student attends class they will not receive grades or credit for that class.
 Registration dates for programs can be found in the College catalog on the academic calendar.